-If the team has determined it would be possible without putting the participant’s health and safety at risk ‘Sibling Care’ can be checked on the authorization.
+If the team has determined it would be possible without putting the participant’s health and safety at risk, ‘Sibling Care’ can be checked on the authorization.
 Siblings must be able to take care of themselves in the absence of the caregiver and only need minor assistance during the scheduled shift.

-In-Home Support cannot be provided in a Family Care Option setting but may be authorized in the natural family home when the participant is present and the proper requirements are met.
+In-Home Support cannot be provided in a Family Care Option setting, but may be authorized in the natural family home when the participant is present and the proper requirements are met.

 A trained caregiver titled a Direct Support Professional (DSP) will come into your home.
-He/She provides assistance with life skills development, health maintenance and medication administration, personal care, and behavioral development in the Person’s home setting and in community based settings.
-Their main priority is to carry out the strategies set forth by family and the team to help person served achieve their goals and realize personal outcomes, in both formal and informal settings; and, to document the results so they can be used to determine if the persons served are making progress towards their dreams and outcomes.
+He/She provides assistance with life skills development, health maintenance and medication administration, personal care, and behavioral development in the person’s home setting and in community based settings.
+Their main priority is to carry out the strategies set forth by family and the team to help the person served achieve their goals and realize personal outcomes, in both formal and informal settings; and, to document the results so they can be used to determine if the persons served are making progress towards their dreams and outcomes.